 The authorities started an excavation site in the area at the construction site where Eric Haider was working the day that he disappeared.
 According to his friends, they were not looking in the right spot.
 “There was a witness who said the area where (authorities) dug was not the same location where they were working that day.”
 This makes me curious about the possible use of cadaver dogs.
 If anyone knows they were used, please let me know.

 On May 22, 2015, human remains were found.
 They were “relatively intact and found in the crouched upright position near an underground utility pipeline” according to a statement released by Dickinson Police Capt.
 Joe Cianni.

 “A positive identification of the body was not possible at the scene due to the extent of the decomposition of the body and the deterioration of the related clothing,” Cianni’s statement read.
 “Nothing unusual or suspicious was unearthed during the exhumation.”

-The remains were later indeed identified as Eric Haider’s based on his medical records, his distinguishable tattoos, and the personal effects found in the clothing that was still on the body.
+The remains were identified as Eric Haider’s based on his medical records, his distinguishable tattoos, and the personal effects found in the clothing that was still on the body.
 The cause of death was undetermined.

 It was said that forensic medical examinations would continue and that further information would be released as soon as it became available from the North Dakota State Forensic Medical Examiner’s Office.